 - Very limited number of pesticides allowed

 - More sustainable land management

 Organic farms are one of the most environmentally, socially and economically sustainable methods of production.
 For example, old school crop rotation, animal and plant manures and hand weeding are used to maintain and grow produce.
 A real win for the environment!

-While “organic”, for the most part, is a fairly regulated term (across the US, EU, UK and Australia), the same cannot be said for “natural”.
+While “organic”, for the most part, is a fairly regulated term (across the US, EU, UK and Australia), the same cannot be said for “natural” or “all natural”.
 Unless you spot a recognized certification label, natural doesn’t mean organic, in fact it can mean just about anything.

 Inconsistent?
 Yes!
 Especially in the beauty and cosmetics market which is worth (in the US alone) somewhere in the region of $62 Billion.
 You would expect there to be at least some regulation but, according to Campaign for Safe Cosmetics, this is actually one of the least regulated industries out there.

 - Ingredients must come from plants, flowers and mineral origins found in nature

 - No genetically modified (GMOs) ingredients

 - No parabens, suflates or other harmful substances